jeffrafter/howto/starting_a_rails_app.md

 In order to load all of the files in `support` you'll need to require them from the `spec/rails_helper.rb`.
 Make sure the following line is not commented out:

      Dir[Rails.root.join("spec/support/**/*.rb")].each { |f| require f }

+If you are using `Shoulda` then in `rails_helper.rb` add the following:

+    # Add additional requires below this line.
+Rails is not loaded until this point!
+    require 'shoulda/matchers'

+    Shoulda::Matchers.configure do |config|
+      config.integrate do |with|
+        with.test_framework :rspec
+        with.library :rails
+      end
+    end

 ### Globally calling `describe`